JeremiahKaren/35percent.github.io/_posts/2016-05-11-no-profit-share-the-true-value-of-the-heygate-regeneration.md

 ---

-title: 'No profit overage for Southwark - the true value of the Heygate regeneration'
+title: 'No profit for Southwark - the true value of the Heygate regeneration'
 layout: post
 published: true